srinijapogula/scaler-bda-agent/README.md

 ## One failure I found

 When leads ask hyper-specific curriculum questions (e.g. "which exact LLM framework versions do you cover?"), the agent occasionally generates plausible-sounding but unverifiable claims despite grounding instructions.
-A production fix would be RAG over scaler.com with automated re-indexing — the current static data file covers 80% of cases but misses edge cases.
+A production fix would be RAG over scaler.com with automated re-indexing, the current static data file covers 80% of cases but misses edge cases.

 ## Scale plan